1. Football today

 Shutterstock

-Bundesliga are fighting a six-month-long legal battle with DAZN
+Bundesliga are fighting big legal battle against DAZN after allegations of biasness

 The German football league, Bundesliga, is set to restart its domestic media rights auction on November 25th.
 This move comes after a legal dispute with streaming giant DAZN led to a six-month delay in the process.
 The auction will cover the next four-year cycle (2025-26 through 2028-29) and aims to conclude before the start of 2025.